 In a nation where 1 out of every 4 children lives in poverty, the Paseo neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-In addition, if you're nearing retirement age, or in retirement, the Paseo is an excellent choice for you to consider for top-quality retirement living.
-This neighborhood is rated by NeighborhoodScout as among the top 6.2% of retiree-friendly neighborhoods in Florida, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
+Also, if you're nearing retirement age, or in retirement, the Paseo is an excellent choice for you to consider for top-quality retirement living.
+This neighborhood is rated by NeighborhoodScout as among the top 5.1% of retiree-friendly neighborhoods in Florida, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
 Maybe it's because of these amenities that a large proportion of the residents here are college educated seniors, mixed with other age groups.
 For these and other reasons, NeighborhoodScout identifies this neighborhood as a top-notch place to consider if you are thinking of or planning to retire in Florida.
 In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for highly educated executives.

 If you like the look and ambience of new homes and newly built neighborhoods, you will love the Paseo neighborhood.
-A whopping 99.5% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 99.9% of the neighborhoods in the U.S. Everything here just feels new.
+A whopping 99.3% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 99.9% of the neighborhoods in the U.S. Everything here just feels new.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 In addition, vacant homes and apartments are a significant characteristic of this neighborhood.
-In fact, with 42.8% of the residential real estate vacant, the Paseo neighborhood claims the distinction of having a higher vacancy rate than 97.9% of the neighborhoods in America.
+In fact, with 45.2% of the residential real estate vacant, the Paseo neighborhood claims the distinction of having a higher vacancy rate than 98.3% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 Would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
-NeighborhoodScout's analysis revealed that the Paseo neighborhood is a fantastic option for bicycle commuters, as 5.2% of commuters here do ride their bikes to and from work on a daily basis.
-This is a higher amount than we found in 98.3% of the neighborhoods in America.
+NeighborhoodScout's analysis revealed that the Paseo neighborhood is a fantastic option for bicycle commuters, as 5.3% of commuters here do ride their bikes to and from work on a daily basis.
+This is a higher amount than we found in 98.4% of the neighborhoods in America.

 Paseo is also pretty special linguistically.
 Significantly, 1.8% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 97.2% of the neighborhoods in America.

 The neighbors in the Paseo neighborhood in Fort Myers are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 83.0% of the neighborhoods in America.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 82.5% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the Paseo neighborhood, 62.6% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 15.1% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (12.4%), and 9.9% in clerical, assistant, and tech support occupations.
+In the Paseo neighborhood, 61.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 13.8% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (13.6%), and 11.1% in clerical, assistant, and tech support occupations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Paseo neighborhood is English, spoken by 89.0% of households.
+The most common language spoken in the Paseo neighborhood is English, spoken by 91.5% of households.
 Other important languages spoken here include Spanish and Italian.

-Here most residents (70.5%) drive alone in a private automobile to get to work.
-In addition, quite a number also bicycle to get to work (5.2%) .
+Here most residents (69.8%) drive alone in a private automobile to get to work.
+In addition, quite a number also bicycle to get to work (5.3%) .
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.